Making art therapy approachable

 Read more

-You can read the article James co-wrote with Theresa Van Lith, ‘Creating Our Own Suspension Bridge Between Practice and Evidence’ in the International Journal of Art Therapy.
+You can read the article James co-wrote with Theresa Van Lith, ‘Creating Our Own Suspension Bridge Between Practice and Evidence’ in Art Therapy: Journal of the American Art Therapy Association.
 Our members get free access to the journal’s articles via their memberzone.